Priyank-Vaghela/Git-Auto-Deployer/README.md

 - Auto add updated files
 - No need to type git credentials everytime.
 (Auto save)

+## 1. What is Scratch mode?
+- If you're starting or creating a new repo then start with Scratch mode.
+Create a new repo from Github & run the script.

+## 2. What is Working mode?
+- If you're already working on a repo, then use Working mode.
+Copy your Repo & run the script.

 ## Installation
 1. Clone or Download this Repo.
 2. Run git_pull.sh to clone your repo locally.